mistayam/phpProject8-4/README.md

 --
 Great, let's see if you can get mysql database going locally.

-1) Create a database
+1) Create a database.<br>
-2) Create a table on that database with the columns firstname, lastname, email
+2) Create a table on that database with the columns firstname, lastname, email.<br>
-3) On the action_page.php, connect to the database and store the info into the database while also outputting it.
+3) On the action_page.php, connect to the database and store the info into the database while also outputting it.<br>

 Thanks!